ULL-MII-SYTWS/for-await-solution/README.md

+# Solution to the lab Async Generators and for await

+## Chapter Async iteration and generators

+Exercises from the Chapter [Async iteration and generators](https://javascript.info/async-iterators-generators) of the <https://javascript.info> book.

+See [async-iteration-and-generators/README.md](async-iteration-and-generators/README.md) for more details.

+## First Promise to Come is First to be Served
 [![NPM](https://nodei.co/npm/frstcmfrstsvd.png?mini=true)](https://npmjs.org/package/frstcmfrstsvd)

-# First Promise to Come is First to be Served

 Receives an array of promises (not an iterator) and returns an async generator that yields objects like  `{ value: promiseResult, index: promiseIndex, status: 'fulfilled' }` in the order they are fulfilled.

 In case of rejection, the generator yields objects with this shape: `{ reason: errorMessage, index: promiseIndex, status: 'rejected' }`

-## Usage
+### Usage

 ```js
 import frstcmfrstsvd from 'frstcmfrstsvd';